neoforged/AutoRenamingTool/README.md

   output
 - `--map <path>`/`--names <path>` - Path to the mappings file, which may be of any format supported by [SrgUtils][srgutils].
 Can be specified multiple times.
-If more than one mappings file is specified, the rest will be merged with the first one sequentially, discarding any entries already present.
+If more than one mappings file is specified, the rest will be merged with the first one sequentially, only using the first entry for any duplicates across all files.
 - `--reverse` - When present, any provided mappings are first reversed (`A -> B` becomes `B -> A`) before its application
 - `--log <path>` - Path to an output file for logging; if not present, then logging is directed to the